-The United Nations works under challenging conditions in Iraq to provide valuable assistance to the country’s post-war political transition, and to meeting its humanitarian, reconstruction and development needs.
+The United Nations continues to work under challenging conditions in Iraq to provide valuable assistance to the country’s post-war political transition, and to meeting its humanitarian, reconstruction and development needs.

-Leading and coordinating UN on the ground is the United Nations Assistance Mission for Iraq (UNAMI), a DPA-led field mission based in Baghdad and other locations, and headed currently by Nickolay Mladenov, the Special Representative of the Secretary-General for Iraq.
+Leading and coordinating UN on the ground is the United Nations Assistance Mission for Iraq (UNAMI), a DPA-led field mission based in Baghdad and other locations, and headed currently by Jan Kubis, the Special Representative of the Secretary-General for Iraq.

-The UN support role in Iraq was established by Security Council resolution 1546 (2004) and expanded under resolution 1770 (2007).
-The UNAMI mandate has been extended since then, most recently until 31 July 2015.
+The UN support role in Iraq was established by Security Council resolution 1500 (2003) and expanded under resolution 1770 (2007).
+The UNAMI mandate has been extended on an annual basis since then.

-These resolutions are implemented by UNAMI and the United Nations Country Team, which includes UN agencies, programmes and funds.
-UNAMI works to promote national dialogue and reconciliation; develop elections and referenda processes; advance constitutional reform and implementation; facilitate regional dialogue; promote, support and facilitate humanitarian assistance; and improve basic service delivery, economic reform and sustainable development.
+The Security Council’s resolutions are implemented by UNAMI and the United Nations Country Team, which includes UN agencies, funds and programmes.
+UNAMI works, inter alia, to promote political dialogue and reconciliation; develop elections and referenda processes; advance constitutional reform and implementation; facilitate regional dialogue; promote, support and facilitate humanitarian assistance; and improve basic service delivery, economic reform and sustainable development.
 These responsibilities are carried at the request of, and in close coordination with, the Government of Iraq.
 In carrying out its mandate UNAMI works closely with representatives from all segments of Iraqi society, countries around the region and the wider international community.

 Key support role on elections and national dialogue

-The Mission played a key support role in the process by which Iraqis drafted and adopted a new constitution in 2005, and assisted the country in the holding of two national elections that same year as well as subsequent elections in 2009 and 2010.
-Since the formation of the permanent Independent High Electoral Commission (IHEC) in 2007, the United Nations has continued to provide technical support to the institution as well as policy advice and assistance.
-UNAMI is currently supporting efforts to promote dialogue to resolve Iraq’s disputed internal boundaries, including the future status of the northern city of Kirkuk.
-UNAMI is also supporting Iraq’s Parliament, the Council of Representatives on constitutional issues.
+The Mission played a key support role in the process by which Iraqis drafted and adopted a new constitution in 2005, and assisted the country in the holding of two national elections that same year as well as subsequent elections in 2009, 2010 and 2014.
+Since the formation of the Independent High Electoral Commission in 2007, the United Nations has continued to provide technical support, policy advice and assistance to the institution.
+UNAMI is currently supporting efforts to promote dialogue, including progress in discussions over politically contentious legislation.

-The United Nations promotes cooperation and dialogue between Iraq and regional countries through the diplomatic efforts of DPA and the Secretary-General’s Special Representative.
+The United Nations promotes cooperation and dialogue between Iraq and neighbouring countries through the diplomatic efforts of DPA and the Secretary-General’s Special Representative.

 Activities on human rights and in development

 UNAMI is working with Iraqi ministries, judicial institutions and civil society to promote the protection of human rights and judicial and legal reform.
-To this end, UNAMI supported the establishment of an Independent High Commission for Human Rights (IHCHR).
-The mission also issues a semi-annual report on the human rights situation and the protection of civilians.
+To this end, UNAMI supported the establishment of an Independent High Commission for Human Rights and issues semi-annual, quarterly and thematic reports on the human rights situation and the protection of civilians.

-United Nations agencies, programmes and funds continue to work together to improve the quality of life in critical areas such as health, education, water and sanitation – and to assist vulnerable populations including internally displaced persons, refugees, and returnees.
+United Nations agencies, funds and programmes continue to work together to improve the quality of life of the Iraqis in critical areas such as health, education, water and sanitation and to assist vulnerable populations, including internally displaced persons, refugees, and returnees.
 UNAMI is also helping to strengthen Iraqi ministries and institutions, to accelerate economic reform and institutional development, and to coordinate UN humanitarian programmes and the financial assistance of the international donor community.

 UNAMI has played an important role in facilitating a peaceful solution to the contentious issue of Camp New Iraq (formerly Camp Ashraf) – home until recently to more than 3,000 members of an Iranian opposition group, the Mujahedin-e Khalq (MeK).
 Clashes with the Iraqi Security Forces resulted in the deaths of several dozen residents from 2009 to 2011.
 The Government of Iraq subsequently made it clear that it wanted Camp New Iraq shut down and the MeK to leave Iraq by the end of 2011.